/ Artist Statement

 1997 7th Annual Open Print Award, Impressions Gallery, Perth, WA

-2001 Emerging Artist Support Scheme (EASS); Finlay Press Residency Award
+2001 Emerging Artist Support Scheme; Finlay Press Residency Award

-2001 Emerging Artist Support Scheme (EASS); Megalo Arts Access Residency Award
+2001 Emerging Artist Support Scheme; Megalo Arts Access Residency Award

 2000 Award for ‘Outstanding Artistic Expression’, Nokia Arts Awards: Asia-Pacific 2000